SlayerK15/AutoGuard-AWS_Lambda_App/README.md

 * **Scans are triggered by sending a POST request to the `/scan` API endpoint.**
 * You can use a REST client like Postman or cURL, or open `static/index.html` in your browser and click **Run Scan** after setting your API endpoint.
-* When you trigger a scan, the HTTP response will typically show a **timeout error**.
-This is expected for long-running Lambda functions and does **not** mean the scan failed.
+* When you trigger a scan, the Lambda function runs to completion and the API returns a JSON **summary** of the findings.
-* **Results and detailed scan reports are sent to your configured email via SNS, not via the HTTP response.**
+* A full HTML report with remediation details is still uploaded to S3 and emailed via SNS for reference.

 **Example:**